Avasz/superhuman.deb/readme.md

 1. Dance-me-Not
 2. Weird facebook statuses understood by only limited number of people
 3. Classic dressup.
-4. Maybe difficult to make friends fast, but once made stays forever.
-5. All wrongs will be preserved.
+4444.
+All wrongs will be preserved.

 ##Achievement
 1. Expert in all softwares